dicato/talks/boston_python_08_27_2015/boston_python_08_27_2015.md

     asynchronous analog to a series of `except:` statements.
 4. If an errback doesn’t raise an exception or return a `twisted.python.failure.Failure` instance, switch to callback.

+Deferreds will automatically print a stacktrace when being garbage collected, it's usually good practice to explicitly add an errback that logs.

 See http://twistedmatrix.com/documents/current/core/howto/defer.html